to your ISP

 by using the ATI10 command.

-Your Autopass password appears beside AUTOPASS PASSWORD if you have
+Your Autopass password appears beside AUTOPASS PASSWORD, if you have

 done all the steps correctly.

-d) Once the Autopass password is set, enable your Courier 56K
+d) Once the Autopass password is set, enable your Courier 56K Corporate

-Business Modems Dial Security.
+modems Dial Security.

 For your modem to